-Cost of living, taxes, lifestyle and proximity to facilities will have a huge effect on your retirement plans.
+So, is Montana a good place to retire?
+Cost of living, taxes, lifestyle, and proximity to facilities will have a huge effect on your retirement plans.
 So, get ready to start your adventure in Big Sky Country with the help of our guide.

-No-one is excited for this part of the process, but taxes are one of the inevitabilities of life.
+No one is excited about this part of the process, but taxes are one of the inevitabilities of life.
 Montana is a bit of a mixed bag when it comes to taxes – especially for people of retirement age.

 The state falls somewhere in the middle on a national scale for most taxes, but unlike many other states, Social Security is taxed here.